Kickball 10v10 Rulebook

 BASERUNNING

-Sliding feet first is permitted if the runner slides to avoid collision.
+Sliding feet first is permitted if the runner slides to avoid collision with the exception of first base.
+Runners must slide HEAD FIRST ONLY into first base.
 Unnecessary sliding can lead to injuries to multiple players and will result in an automatic out if deemed as such by the referees.

 Baserunners and fielders should make every effort to avoid collisions when sliding and base-tagging.
 This includes covering a corner of the base when fielding, directing cleats away from fielder mid-play, not blocking the basepath, etc. Players should not risk injury to each other if collisions can be avoided.